Clear cover allows for easy monitoring

 Most dehydrators are ready to go out of the box, but the Presto Dehydro needed some extra attention.
 It comes with the trays nestled together.
 To use the dehydrator, we needed to flip them to provide the needed room for air circulation between trays.
 Presto must know that this extra step is unusual because a set-up guide is included.
 While it’s a bit annoying to have to restack the trays every time you want to store it and again when you want to use it, we appreciate how this step lessens the dehydrator’s footprint and makes it easier to store.

 Performance: Healthy snacks quickly

 We tested the Presto Dehydro by drying mangoes, bananas, apricots, and beef jerky.
 I used a skirt steak, but any thinly sliced meat would work well.
-The dehydrator doesn’t have a temperature control; rather it’s designed to dry food at a consistent 165 degrees.
+The dehydrator doesn’t have a temperature control; rather it’s designed to dry food at a consistent 165 degrees to kill off harmful bacteria, especially in the case of meat.
 This is the ideal temperature for dehydrating meat, and after consulting the user manual, we learned we’d need to dehydrate our jerky for 10 to 12 hours.

 We also set up our batch of fruit to dehydrate separately; the manual recommends using fruits that are ripe and sliced uniformly thin.
 Fruit can take anywhere from three to 20 hours to dry, depending on how you cut them and the water content of the fruit you’re using.
 To speed up drying times, the manual also details a variety of pretreatments for each fruit type.
 This includes dipping some fruits—like figs and grapes—in boiling water and then ice water to crack the skin.